• About

 Other Entries on the Inventory

 The specificity of information recorded on the inventory varied a great deal.
-Some items are described in detail: 2 Large peer Glasses with Sollpopt Shells gilt with gold, which tells us the type of looking glass (pier glass), its size (large), finish (gilt with gold), and decoration (scalloped shells).
+Some items are described in detail: 2 Large peer Glasses with Sollpopt Shells gilt with gold, which tells us the type of looking glass (peer glass), its size (large), finish (gilt with gold), and decoration (scalloped shells).
 Other entries, such as 12 Small Chears, tells us little about the group of chairs from the lower front hall, except their size and number.

 Although the inventory does not provide exact information about how the Trent home was furnished, much can be learned about the household and their way of life by closely studying this document.
 The large number of kitchen implements indicates frequent meals and generous entertaining, for which considerable cost and enslaved labor must have been expended.
 Similarly there are numerous brooms and brushes, required for frequent cleaning of the wood floors and nine fireplaces.